You can request that we update the land register to reflect a change to your circumstances outwith a standard sale.

 They will be able to talk you through the appropriate process depending on your circumstances.

-Add your partner as a joint owner
+Add your partner as a co-proprietor

 If you’ve recently married or entered into a relationship you might want to give a portion of your property to your partner.